EH Awarded Mellon Foundation Grant

-Experimental Humanities is working with Henderson Labs, Environmental and Urban Studies (EUS), and architect Adam Kalkin to design a new Digital Media Lab for our campus.
-Generously supported by the Alden Trust, the lab will be sustainably built from recycled materials (including repurposed shipping containers) and developed by Bard students, faculty, and staff.
-An EUS/EH course in fall 2013 will facilitate this work, and we plan to break ground in winter 2014.
+EH is working with Henderson Labs, Environmental and Urban Studies (EUS), and architect Adam Kalkin to design a new Digital Media Lab for our campus.
+Generously supported by the Alden Trust, the lab will be sustainably built from recycled materials (including repurposed shipping containers) and is being developed by Bard students, faculty, and staff.
 This space will serve as an incubator for further collaboration and experimentation with media within the Bard community.
 (Image: a Kalkin QuikHouse; more designs here.)

 The Experimental Humanities initiative is now hiring two Mellon Post-doctoral Fellows and a Digital Projects Coordinator.
 (Application deadline for both positions: December 15, 2014.)

 We are also searching for a p/t Media Corp Fellow to lead a team of work study students for the the 2014-15 academic year.